award winning architects

 The tallest of the blocks sits at the junction of High Street North and St John’s Road.
 The block is broken down into a series of separate volumes with deep recessed balconies, projecting steel balconies, feature brick panels and full height windows used for articulation.

 Studio Partington started work on the project in early 2019, developing a scheme that had been granted planning approval in 2018.
 At this point the project viability was questionable due to cost and also the residential element being predicated on the use of a CLT structure that had recently become unacceptable due to changes in the building regulations.
-We also felt that we could create a building that worked better in urban design terms, to reduce the overall massing, increase the amount of green amenity space and reduce the impact of the service areas which we dominating St John’s Road.
+We also felt that we could create a building that worked better in urban design terms, to reduce the overall massing, increase the amount of green amenity space and reduce the impact of the service areas which were dominating St John’s Road.

 Site model showing the SP proposals in context with the Victorian East Ham Town Hall in the foreground.